 (FOLLOW THIS SCHEDULE IF ONE PARTY IS A MUNICIPALITY)

-(WHOLE SECTION STILL TO BE DISCUSSED)

 A. The Parties agree to add the following definition of “Act” to the defined terms section: “The Act means [cite the state enabling statute.]”

 B. The Parties agree to add the following representations and warranties at the end of the representations and warranties section: